 Methadone blocks the effects of opioids like heroin.
 While there is a risk of withdrawal, it’s safer for pregnant women to take methadone as prescribed than continuing to use heroin.
 If a woman is prescribed methadone during pregnancy, the medication should help with heroin withdrawal symptoms and drug cravings.
 However, methadone may lead to withdrawal symptoms of its own once the baby is born.

 It’s important to note that methadone is recommended as part of a multi-treatment approach to heroin addiction.
 Along with methadone, peer support groups and individual counseling should be offered.
-At Vertava Health’ treatment facilities, we provide medication-assisted treatment along with various forms of therapy at rehab centers across the U.S.
+At Vertava Health’s methadone treatment facilities, we provide medication-assisted treatment along with various forms of therapy at rehab centers across the U.S.